Using blockchain for business: is it worth it?

 But…if you truly need a trusted transaction between untrusted entities with the requirement for all parties to verify, using blockchain for business should be on your list to consider.
 Why?
 Blockchain provides several key features that could benefit you in performing and verifying these transactions:

-- Transparency and trust: This is relevant in scenarios such as the disbursement of funds or benefits where personal discretion should be restricted.
-Since block chains are shared, this allows the system to be transparent in establishing trust among all parties.
+This is relevant in scenarios such as the disbursement of funds or benefits where personal discretion should be restricted.
+Since blockchains are shared, this allows the system to be transparent in establishing trust among all parties.

-- Immutability: Once data is written to the blockchain, it is extremely difficult to change (statistically/practically impossible is a better way to think of it).
-It is not truly immutable but, since changing data is realistically impossible, this is seen as a significant benefit for ledger of transactions.
+Once data is written to the blockchain, it is extremely difficult to change (statistically/practically impossible is a better way to think of it).
+It is not truly immutable but, since changing data is realistically impossible, this is seen as a significant benefit for the ledger of transactions.

 An example of untrusted entities in a transaction would be component suppliers to automobile manufacturers.
 Each component supplier may work with other suppliers assembling whole systems before delivery to the manufacturer for assembly line installation.
 Each supplier would be an untrusted entity to each other as well as an untrusted entity to the manufacturer.

 So, does blockchain matter to your business?
 If your operational requirements would benefit from these key features, the answer is “maybe.”
 CIO/CTOs and business leaders must determine if the investment in, adoption of, integration, and deployment of solutions based upon blockchain are worth the effort.
 In cases where this is a clear benefit that offsets costs and risk of implementation, the answer would be “almost certainly.”